Maayan12k/UniversityCSWork/README.md

 - **Computer Architecture** bridges the gap between software and hardware, providing a deeper understanding of how code executes on real machines.
 - **Data Structures and Algorithms** take the lessons from lower levels and apply them to build scalable and optimized solutions for complex computational problems.
 - **Numerical Methods** showcases the application of computational techniques to solve scientific and engineering problems.
+- **GPU Computing** introduces the power of parallel processing to handle data-intensive computations, enhancing performance significantly.

 ---

 ## How to Navigate

-Each directory corresponds to one of the four focus areas.
-Inside each directory, you'll find code implementations and read me's.
+Each directory corresponds to one of the five focus areas.
+Inside each directory, you'll find code implementations and detailed explanations.

 - **AssemblyLanguage/**: Contains assembly programs demonstrating fundamental hardware interactions.
 - **ComputerArchitecture/**: Projects exploring the design and performance of computer systems.
 - **DataStructuresAlgorithms/**: Implementations of common data structures and algorithms.
 - **NumericalMethods/**: Numerical computation projects tackling mathematical problems.
+- **GPUComputing/**: CUDA C programs focusing on parallel computing techniques.